 - Note how thick the stock is.
 If it needs more thickening, repeat step 4.

 - If it still needs thickening, repeat step 4 again.

 Another great way to add flavor is using dried mushrooms, such as dried shiitakes.
 You can whirl 3 or 4 of these in a spice grinder until you have a good amount of powder.
-Add this powder to the stock and cook for a bit to release the flavor.
+Strain the remaining lumps (there will be some!) and add this powder it to the stock and cook for a bit to release the flavor.

-The addition of about 1/2 cup of blue cheese such as Gorgonzola, can really heighten the flavor of the gravy without going overboard into "too much."
+The addition of about ½ cup of a blue-veined cheese such as Gorgonzola, can really heighten the flavor of the gravy without going overboard into "too much."
 Stir in the crumbled cheese and allow it to melt.
 Depending on your holiday theme, other cheeses could be substituted.
 In this case, be careful with salting the gravy, as cheese is sometimes very salty.

 Worcestershire sauce will add zip.
 Soy Sauce will lend intriguing flavor, but again be careful with too much salt.
 Fresh ground black pepper is a great flavor enhancer.